hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree.md

   }
 }
 ```
-### Store Model API
+### Store Model Extension

-As stated before, the CheckBox Tree comes with an optional [Store Model API](Store-Model-API)
+The CheckBox Tree comes with an optional [Store Model Extension](Store-Model-Extension)
 which serves both the TreeStoreModel as well as the ForestStoreModel.
 The Store
-Model API allows the user to programmatically build and maintain checkbox trees.
+Model extension allows the user to programmatically manipulate checkbox trees.
-For example, you can create your store starting with an empty JSON dataset or use
-an existing data store and use the API to add, remove or change store items.
-In addition, you can simply check/uncheck a single store item or a set of store
+You can simply check/uncheck a single store item or a set of store items using
-items using a store query.
+a store query.

 <span class="mega-icon mega-icon-exclamation"></span> This version of the cbtree
 no longer supports the *setItemAttr()* and *getItemAttr()* methods, to change
 store object properties use the appropriate store interface.
 Some of the Store
-Model API methods are:
+Model extension functions are:

 * check(), uncheck()
 * getChecked(), setChecked()